-250 Commonwealth was designed by architect George Nelson Jacobs and built in 1925 for the 248-250 Commonwealth Avenue Trust.
-It replaced two townhouses built in 1878.
+250 Commonwealth was designed by architect George Nelson Jacobs and built in 1925 for the 250 Commonwealth Avenue Trust.

-The original building permit application, dated August 13, 1925, indicated that the building would contain twenty apartments plus a janitor’s suite in the basement.
+The original permit application indicated that the building would contain twenty apartments plus a janitor’s suite in the basement.
 By 1927 — and probably as built — it was a twenty-two unit building.

 248 Commonwealth (Demolished)

-From about 1913 to 1916, she Anne Means was traveling and living at 35 Commonwealth with Arthur Little and his wife, Jessie (Whitman) Means Little.
-Jessie Means was the widow of Anne Means’s brother, Robert Lawrence Means.
+From about 1913 to 1916, Anne Means was traveling and living at 35 Commonwealth with Arthur Little and his wife, Jessie (Whitman) Means Little.
+Jessie Little was the widow of Anne Means’s brother, Robert Lawrence Means.

 By the 1912-1913 winter season, 248 Commonwealth was the home of Anne Means’s brother and sister-in-law, James H. Means and Agnes (Bankson) Means.
 They previously had lived in an apartment at 261 Beacon.
 They continued to live at 248 Commonwealth during the 1915-1916 season, after which they moved to Beverly Farms.